ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 ---------------------------------------

 Below are general checklists for doing technical and scientific reviews including brief descriptions of the tasks to do.
 Reviewing
-CMORizer scripts constists mostly of technical tasks but differs slightly from the technical review tasks and is therefore listed in a third table below.
+CMORizer scripts consists mostly of technical tasks but differs slightly from the technical review tasks and is therefore listed in a third table below.

 Technical reviews